Diverging diamond interchange: History

+The first known diverging diamond interchanges were built in France during the 1970s, in the communities of Versailles (A13 at D182), Nogent-sur-Marne (A4 at N486) and Seclin (A1 at D549; featuring an asymmetrical 2/4 lane layout).
+The Nogent-sur-Marne interchange originally was a contraflow left interchange, then reorganized as a diverging diamond interchange in the 1980-90s, and has been completely rebuilt with a more standard layout in 2019; the other two continue to function as diverging diamond interchanges.
+A three-way derivative which may be considered a related precursor was also built in the UK on the M1 in 1969 to provide access to London Gateway services (formerly Scratchwood Services).

-In the United States in 2005, the Ohio Department of Transportation (ODOT) considered reconfiguring the existing interchange on Interstate 75 at U.S. Route 224 and State Route 15 west of Findlay as a diverging diamond interchange to improve traffic flow.
+In the United States, invention of the diverging diamond interchange is credited to Gilbert Chlewicki.
+In 2005, the Ohio Department of Transportation (ODOT) considered reconfiguring the existing interchange on Interstate 75 at U.S. Route 224 and State Route 15 west of Findlay as a diverging diamond interchange to improve traffic flow.
 Had it been constructed, it would have been the first DDI in the United States.
 By 2006, ODOT had reconsidered, instead adding lanes to the existing overpass.

-The Missouri Department of Transportation was the first US agency to construct one, in Springfield at the junction between I-44 and Missouri Route 13 (at 37.2503°N 93.3107°W).
+The Missouri Department of Transportation (MoDOT) was the first US agency to construct one, in Springfield at the junction between I-44 and Missouri Route 13 (at 37.2503°N 93.3107°W).
 Construction began the week of January 12, 2009, and the interchange opened on June 21, 2009.
 This interchange was a conversion of an existing standard diamond interchange, and used the existing bridge.
+MoDOT reports that traffic congestion for left turns at the intersection cleared up immediately, and crashes dropped by 40–50%.

 In 2010, the Federal Highway Administration released a publication titled "Alternative Intersections/Interchanges: Informational Report (AIIR)" with a chapter dedicated to this design.
 Additional research was conducted by a partnership of the Virginia Polytechnic Institute and State University and the Turner-Fairbank Highway Research Center and published by Ohio Section of the Institute of Transportation Engineers.